corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/cli-commands.md

 title: "Corda CLI Package Reference"
 ---

 This section lists the [Corda CLI](../getting-started/installing-corda-cli.html) `package` arguments.
-You can use these commands to execute operations for working with CPB and CPI files, as described in the [CorDapp Packaging](development-tutorials/cordapp-packaging.md) section.
+You can use these commands to execute operations for working with CPB and CPI files, as described in the [CorDapp Packaging](development-tutorials/cordapp-packaging.md) tutorial.

 | Argument     | Description                                        |
 | ------------ | -------------------------------------------------- |